History of the Jews in Egypt: Ottoman rule (1517 to 1914)

 According to Manasseh b.
-Israel from 1656, "The viceroy of Egypt has always at his side a Jew with the title 'zaraf bashi,' or 'treasurer,' who gathers the taxes of the land.
+Israel from 1656, "The viceroy of Egypt has always at his side a Jew with the title zaraf bashi, or 'treasurer,' who gathers the taxes of the land.
 At present Abraham Alkula holds the position".
-He was succeeded by Raphael Joseph Tshelebi, the rich friend and protector of Shabbatai Zevi.
-Shabbetai was twice in Cairo, the second time in 1660.
-It was there that he married the ill-famed Sarah, who had been brought from Leghorn (Livorno).
-The Shabbethaian movement naturally created a great stir in Egypt.
-It was in Cairo that Miguel (Abraham) Cardoso, the Shabbethaian prophet and physician, settled in 1703 becoming physician to the pasha Kara Mohammed.
-In 1641 Samuel B. David, Karaite, visited Egypt.
-The account of his journey supplies special information in regard to his fellow sectaries.
-He describes three synagogues of the Rabbinites at Alexandria, and two at Rashid.
+He was succeeded by Raphael Joseph Çelebi, nagid of Egypt and rich friend and protector of Sabbatai Zevi.
+Sabbatai Zevi was twice in Cairo, the second time in 1660.
+It was there that he married Sarah Ashkenazi, who had been brought from Livorno.
+The Sabbatian movement naturally created a great stir in Egypt.
+It was in Cairo that Abraham Miguel Cardoso, the Sabbatian prophet and physician, settled in 1703, becoming physician to Kara Mehmed Pasha.
+In 1641 Samuel ben David, a Karaite, visited Egypt.
+The account of his journey supplies special information in regard to his fellow sectarians.
+He describes three synagogues of the Rabbinites at Alexandria and two at Rosetta.
 A second Karaite, Moses ben Elijah ha-Levi, has left a similar account of the year 1654, but it contains only a few points of special interest to the Karaites.

-Sambari mentions a severe trial which came upon the Jews, due to a certain "ḳadi al-'asakir" ("generalissimo," not a proper name) sent from Constantinople to Egypt, who robbed and oppressed them, and whose death was in a certain measure occasioned by the graveyard invocation of one Moses of Damwah.
+Joseph ben Isaac Sambari mentions a severe trial which came upon the Jews, due to a certain qāḍī al-ʿasākir ("generalissimo," not a proper name) sent from Constantinople to Egypt, who robbed and oppressed them, and whose death was in a certain measure occasioned by the graveyard invocation of one Moses of Damwah.
 This may have occurred in the 17th century.
 David Conforte was dayyan in Egypt in 1671.

-Blood libels occurred at Alexandria in 1844, in 1881, and in January 1902.
-In consequence of the Damascus Affair, Moses Montefiore, Isaac Crémieux, and Salomon Munk visited Egypt in 1840, and the last two did much to raise the intellectual status of their Egyptian brethren by the founding, in connection with Rabbi Moses Joseph Algazi, of schools in Cairo.
+In consequence of the Damascus affair, Moses Montefiore, Adolphe Crémieux, and Salomon Munk visited Egypt in 1840, and the last two did much to raise the intellectual status of their Egyptian brethren by the founding, in connection with Rabbi Moses Joseph Algazi, of schools in Cairo.
 According to the official census published in 1898 (i., xviii.), there were in Egypt 25,200 Jews in a total population of 9,734,405.

+One famous Egyptian Jew of this period was Yaqub Sanu, who became a patriotic Egyptian nationalist advocating the removal of the British.
+He edited the nationalist publication Abu Naddara 'Azra from exile.
+This was one of the first magazines written in Egyptian Arabic, and mostly consisted of satire, poking fun at the British as well as the ruling Muhammad Ali dynasty, seen as puppets of the British.